rgesteve/onedal_simple/README.md

 ## Building on Linux

-Install OneDAL [for Ubuntu](https://software.intel.com/content/www/us/en/develop/articles/installing-intel-free-libs-and-python-apt-repo.html).
+Install OneDAL [for Ubuntu](https://software.intel.com/content/www/us/en/develop/articles/installing-intel-free-libs-and-python-apt-repo.html)  (or from this [alternate set of instructions](https://neelravi.com/post/intel-oneapi-install/)).
 In principle, other packagings of OneDAL/OneAPI should work (in particular, if you install OneDAL using `conda` from the `conda-forge` channel).
 However, some packagings do not include the CMake modules on which our build script depends.

 Be sure to issue:
 ```bash